dvdciri/MultiChoiceRecyclerView/README.md

 ```

 ##Advanced
-- Set a MultiChoiceSelectionListener in order to have a callback wether an action is performed on the recyclerView
+- Set a MultiChoiceSelectionListener in order to have a callback whether an action is performed on the recyclerView
 ```java
     mMultiChoiceRecyclerView.setMultiChoiceSelectionListener(new MultiChoiceSelectionListener() {
             @Override